ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Ethereum transaction hash: 0x48f142e5174532c32b191cf3eee6a5d93320330b2c0e8dfff61d53c46064e3c4
 ```

-Our transaction hash lets us know that the EVM has mined the transaction!
+Our transaction hash let's us know that the EVM has mined the transaction!

 #### Use Hardhat To Interact With The Upgraded Proxy